thenumbernine/Tensor/README.md

 - move secondderivative from Relativity to Tensor
 - move covariantderivative from Relativity to Tensor
 - move Hydro/Inverse.h's GaussJordan solver into Tensor/Inverse
+- get rid fo the Grid class.
+	The difference between Grid and Tensor is allocation: Grid uses dynamic allocation, Tensor uses static allocation.
+	Intead, make the allocator of each dimension a templated parameter: dynamic vs static.
+	This will give dynamically-sized tensors all the operations of the Tensor template class without having to re-implement them all for Grid.
+	This will allow for flexible allocations: a degree-2 tensor can have one dimension statically allocated and one dimension dynmamically allocated

+- should I even keep separate member functions for .dot() etc?